FelixLabelle/felixlabelle.github.io/_posts/2025-11-21-review_of_theoritical_limit_ir.md

 Assuming that we could reliably compute bounds and that they are accurate, could we use synthetic approaches to estimate the true dimension needed for a problem given a small sample?
-Lets say I only have 100 examples, would it be possible to synthetically grow $rel$ and get a good estimate of the true dimensionality required for a given task?
-Essentially figure out if can we approximate p(y|x) and if that gives us reliable estimates on $d$.
+Lets say I only have 100 examples, would it be possible to synthetically grow $$rel$$ and get a good estimate of the true dimensionality required for a given task?
+Essentially figure out if can we approximate p(y|x) and if that gives us reliable estimates on $$d$$.

 ### Alternative Uses of Single Embeddings